mikeymop/arduino/gasSensors/README.md

 This documents my notes on getting the Grove Studio Gas sensors working with the NodeMCU.
 The end goal is to beable to give an [AQI Reading](https://airnow.gov/index.cfm?action=aqibasics.aqi) using open hardware.

+We will be measuring the five major air pollutants regulated by the Clean Air Act:

+ * Ground-level Ozone
+ * Particulate matter
+ * Carbon Monoxide
+ * Sulfur Dioxide
+ * Nitrogen Dioxide

 ### Sensors:

 #### MQ2 Gas Sensor